johannafryxell/johannafryxell/README.md

 # Hi there ☺︎
-I'm Johanna, a Front-End development student at Medieinstitutet with a previous bachelors degree in Interaction Design.
+I'm Johanna, a junior fronted developer with a bachelors degree in Interaction Design.
 I like to be creative and logical thinking, hence my interest in UX-design and programming.

 ### 💻 Things I know
 HTML5 ∙ CSS3 ∙ JavaScript ∙ TypeScript ∙ Sass ∙ Bootstrap ∙ Node.js ∙ Express.js ∙ MongoDB ∙ Mongoose ∙ Cypress ∙ Figma